What is an online shopping scam?

 So, an ad has popped up for a website offering tempting deals for brand-name jeans.
 You think you recognise the website, but can you trust it?

-While we’re getting better at spotting online scams, fraudsters are getting more sophisticated in their efforts to convince you to part with your money.
+While we’re getting better at spotting online scams, fraudsters are getting more sophisticated in convincing you to part with your money.

 Here’s seven warning signs to look out for:

-3. Unusual payment methods: If the website only accepts a particular payment method, for instance, money transfer or cryptocurrency, then avoid it.
+- Unusual payment methods: If the website only accepts a particular payment method, such as money transfer or cryptocurrency, avoid it.

 Tips for shopping safely online

-• Legitimate contact information: Look for a Contact Us page that includes a telephone number.
+- Legitimate contact information: Look for a Contact Us page with a telephone number.
 If the details are vague, test the phone number and don’t provide your personal or banking details without further checks.

 How to pay securely online

-The first rule of shopping online is only pay with a secure, trusted payment method, so if your goods don’t arrive, they’re faulty or your bank details are stolen, you’ll be legally protected and won’t lose out.
+The first rule of shopping online is to only pay with a secure, trusted payment method.
+This way, if your goods don’t arrive, they’re faulty, or your bank details are stolen, you’ll be legally protected and won’t lose out.

 Here’s the best ways to pay for shopping online:

-• Consider a virtual card or single-use card: It works exactly like your physical bank card, but it’s stored on your phone and is secured by encryption.
+- Consider a virtual or single-use card: It works exactly like your physical bank card, but it’s stored on your phone and secured by encryption.
 With a One-time virtual card, the details can only be used once.

-• Pay with a prepaid card: They work like a bank card but you can only spend the money that’s pre-loaded on the card.
+- Pay with a prepaid card: Prepaid cards work like bank cards, but you can only spend the money that’s preloaded on them.
 You’ll also benefit from Mastercard’s fraud protection promise.

 How to report an online shopping scam